 James E. Torgerson

-Jim Torgerson, a partner in the Litigation group, has been trying lawsuits and arguing appeals in state and federal courts in Alaska for 30 years.
-He focuses on complex civil litigation, with an emphasis on commercial, corporate and property issues.
+Jim is also a partner in the firm’s Litigation Group and has tried lawsuits and argued appeals in state and federal courts in Alaska for 30 years.
+His practice focuses on complex civil litigation, with an emphasis on commercial, corporate and property issues.
 Jim has tried to conclusion in excess of 40 cases, most to a jury.
 His experience includes a wide variety of forums, including administrative proceedings, arbitration hearings and appellate courts.
 He has handled more than 30 appeals, arguing cases in the Alaska Supreme Court and the Ninth Circuit Court of Appeals.

 In its recent annual survey of America's best attorneys for business, Chambers and Partners reported that sources say Jim is "wise beyond his years.
 He's just the guy you'd call to say 'Help, what do I do?'"
 Best Lawyers in America selected Jim as Litigation - Environmental Lawyer of the Year for Anchorage for 2012 and 2016, and Litigation - Real Estate Lawyer of the Year for Anchorage for 2015.
 Super Lawyers repeatedly has selected Jim as one of the "Top 10" lawyers in Alaska.

 Jim has represented major oil and gas companies, Alaska Native corporations, electric utilities, telecommunications companies, professional services firms, nonprofit organizations and individuals.
 His counseling and litigation experience includes: